dariotrinchero/recipes/Risotto & Rice Dishes/Green Veg Risotto.md

 - 2-3 garlic cloves, crushed
 - zest and juice of 2 small lemons
 - 300g carnaroli or other risotto rice
-- 60g grated Parmesan or vegetarian hard cheese, plus extra to serve
+- 60g grated Parmesan or vegetarian hard cheese, plus extra to serve (substitute for nutritional yeast and optional splash of coconut cream)

 # Method